Update March 2020

 As I’ve mentioned frequently throughout this review, you can connect your mobile phone or tablet to this mower.
 Allowing you to pause, start and cancel any mowing operation, as well as make alterations to its mowing schedule.

-This is great for those that are always on the move or those that just want to spend as little time in the lawn as possible.
+This is great for those that are always on the move or those that just want to spend as little time working in the garden as possible.

 With it enabled, you really can mow the lawn anywhere in the world (provided you have signal of course).

-Bosch have fitted the Indego 400 with some vital safety features to let your enjoy your garden without a worry.
+Bosch have fitted the Indego 400 with some vital safety features to let you enjoy your garden without a worry.

 It makes use of special sensors to ensure it doesn’t continually drive into any large obstacles.
-Instead, it will stop in place, recalculate its route and continues on in a different direction.
+Instead, it will stop in place, recalculate its route and continue on in a different direction.